 This is a native herb of vernal wetlands and other open, moist disturbed ground.
 It is grayish white because of a dense covering of hairs, with multiple stalks up to 30” long arising from a basal rosette.
 The leaves are narrow, spoon shaped and clasping.
 The flowers are small, brownish yellow surrounded by a whitish corolla, and develop amid clusters of leaves atop the stems.
 It is a member of the tribe Gnaphalieae in family Asteraceae, which includes the Everlastings.
+It is a larval host for American Lady (Vanessa virginiensis) butterflies, an uncommon migrant in our region.

 Size- Up to 30” tall